LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * Contact LC staff by slack, email, or phone.
   * LC staff needs to know about issues with: students, TAs, facilities, curriculum, course tools
 * Facilitate all-class activities
   * The instructor controls the flow of the class.
-(Suggested guidelines later in this wiki)
+  * Examples
+    * What to review/demo in primary instruction
-  * Examples: when lecture ends and if/when students need to come back together after group time.
+    * If to bring class back together after studio time
+    * If to hold a TA standup after class
 * Monitor and respond to student struggles
   * Do not assume a topic is easy to learn, pay attention to the class and adjust examples and duration as needed.
   * Look for signs of *large* numbers of students struggling and falling behind.